The REVERT (taRgeted thErapy for adVanced colorEctal canceR paTients) project, financed

 application of Artificial Intelligence methodologies aimed at the development of predictive medicine

-” explains Prof. Fiorella Guadagni, REVERT project Coordinator, Head of the BioBIM®
+protocols,” explains Prof. Fiorella Guadagni, REVERT project Coordinator, Head of the BioBIM®

 Biobank and associated database at San Raffaele Research Center and Full Professor of Clinical